tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 Functions in which to provide completions, hover previews, linting etc. Currently, this works for both function calls and tagged template literals in JavaScript / TypeScript.

 Each entry is treated as regex pattern that matches on a function name.
-You *cannot* match on content before or after the function name — matches are anchored to function names only.
+You *cannot* match on content before or after the function name — matches are limited to function names only.

 Example: